layoutd/live-by-bula/README.md

-# Live! by BULA – Application Installation Guide
+# Live! by BULA – Installation and Configuration Guide

 This guide explains how to set up and configure the Live! by BULA application within an exsiting UltiOrganizer install.